-- 8. In relation to general insurance, a risk to be insured must be - A. avoidable. - B. fortuitous. - C. inevitable. - D. unavoidable. - 9.
-In relation to general insurance, what type of risk CANNOT be insured? - A. A risk where the potential for a large number of homogeneous exposures is absent. - B. A risk where there is a physical hazard which means that it is very likely for a loss to occur. - C. A risk where no financial measurement of the potential loss can be made. - D. A risk where the severity of the potential loss is difficult to quantify. - 10.
+- 8. In order to insure a risk in the general insurance market, a risk must be - A. avoidable. - B. fortuitous. - C. inevitable. - D. unavoidable. - 9.
+What is the key factor which distinguishes a pure risk from a speculative risk? - A. A pure risk excludes the possibility of a gain. - B. A pure risk excludes consequential loss. - C. A speculative risk excludes social and economic factors. - D. A speculative risk excludes non-financial losses. - 10.
 A hazard is defined as something which - A. can adversely affect the risk to be insured. - B. does not affect the risk to be insured. - C. is always covered by an insurance policy. - D. is always excluded from an insurance policy. - 11.
 In relation to insurance, a peril is - A. an event which may give rise to a loss. - B. the chance of an event which may give rise to a loss. - C. an internal feature that increases the chance of an event which may give rise to a loss. - D. an external feature that increases the chance of an event which may give rise to a loss. - 12.
 What is the presence of flammable composite panels in the construction of a factory building best described as? - A. A fundamental risk. - B. A hazard. - C. A peril. - D. A pure risk. - 13.
-In financial terms, why is insurance, as a means of risk transfer, attractive to a policyholder? - A. All future claims costs will be borne entirely by the insurer. - B. The policyholder is able to swap an unknown future loss with a specified cost now. - C. The policyholder's cash flow is always improved by the upfront payment of the premium. - D. The policyholder's premium is always less than potential future claims. - 14.
+In financial terms, why is insurance, as a means of risk transfer, attractive to a policyholder? - A. The policyholder's premiums are never liable to be taxed. - B. The policyholder is able to swap an unknown future loss with a specified cost now. - C. The policyholder's cash flow is always improved by the upfront payment of the premium. - D. The policyholder's premium is always less than potential future claims. - 14.
 How does the provision of insurance help the cash flow of a business? - A. It lessens the need for the business to keep cash reserves. - B. It prevents losses from occurring which could interrupt business operations. - C. It provides for the payment of cash if the business makes a trading loss. - D. It underwrites the debts owed by the business.

 - 15. The main benefit to an individual when insuring his house is that

 - A. it reduces the chance of damage to the property.

 - B. mortgage or rental costs are lower.

 - C. maintenance costs are covered.

 - D. the risk of a loss is transferred.

 - 16. A large company has decided to set aside money to settle frequent small losses that occur.
 This is known as

 - A. coinsurance.

 - B. dual insurance.

 - C. reinsurance.

 - D. self-insurance.

 - 17. A comprehensive policy is an example of which class of insurance?

 - A. Motor insurance.

 - B. Pecuniary insurance.

 - C. Property insurance.

 - D. Travel insurance.

 - 18. Which type of insurance policy provides cover in the event of the misappropriation of goods by an employee?

 - A. An employers' liability insurance policy.

 - B. A fidelity guarantee insurance policy.

 - C. A money insurance policy.

-- D. A theft insurance policy.
+- D. A business interruption insurance policy.

 - 19. Dual insurance exists when

 - A. more than one insurer shares the same risk.

 - B. more than one policy covers the same risk.

 - C. part of the risk is carried by a reinsurer.

 - D. part of the risk is carried by the insured.

 - 20. Which basic principle ensures the premium payable under a contents insurance policy is equitable and reflects the level of risk brought to the insurer?

 - A. Contribution.

 - B. Indemnity.

 - C. Pooling.

 - D. Subrogation.

+- 21. What type of risk has widespread impact and the associated loss is often catastrophic?

+- A. Fundamental risk.

+- B. Particular risk.

+- C. Pure risk.

+- D. Speculative risk.